How This Site Came To Be

 Tolkien’s prose establishes a vision of Sauron, the Dark Tower and Mordor with such vivid detail and lyrical prose, that it has inspired countless artists as it evidently did John Howe, when he made this wonderfully dark painting.
 This image was the foundation, that would eventually be expanded into the Dark Tower in we see in the film trilogy.

-Of course when I began working with image of the Dark Tower back in early 1998, The Lord of the Rings trilogy of films by Peter Jackson was still in its developmental stage.
+Of course when I began working with this image of the Dark Tower back in early 1998, The Lord of the Rings trilogy of films by Peter Jackson was still in its early developmental stage.
 At this point they had already hammered out a usable three film script and Jackson’s creative team was already beginning to work on designs for the film.
 However, principle photography was still a year and a half away and very few knew what was taking place on the opposite side of the world.
 When I began working on animation for John Howe’s Barad-dûr, I had no knowledge of the coming tsunami of movie fandom, that would soon sweep across the globe.
 I was simply sitting at my home computer and thinking about how to animate this wonderful image, for my own satisfaction.

 I began to tinker with the image, beginning by animating the Eye of Sauron, as I imagined it would be, peering like a great red beam of light from the heights of the Dark Tower.
 I fancied seeing the Ringwraith, as he bowed before his Master and the One Ring of Power spinning like a great wheel of fire in the Land of Shadow.
 I began to realize how much I loved the darkerside of Tolkien’s world and the seeds of an idea began to grow in my mind.
+Below is a still of the animated digital version of the Dark Tower I created from John Howe’s painting.

 With the brave new world of the Internet at my fingertips, I decided to bring my passion for Middle-earth to the web.
 I uploaded my one lowly page of animation and called it Mordor!
 I found a top site called 25 hobbits and created a link to my site.
 There were very few visitors in the beginning and I wondered if there were others like myself, that wanted to know more about the Orcs, the Nazgûl and the Dark Lord of Mordor.